 Price: Free / $5.99 per month / $29.99 per year

 Map My Ride does what the name says.
 The app lets you map out your cycling routes and keep track of where you’ve been.
 The app also works for walkers, runners, and hikers as well.
 It’s easy enough to use.
 You track your various biking runs, see your stats, and adjust your workouts or routes accordingly.
-Plus, the app has a ton of support for third party gadgets such as Under Armour’s connected shoes, Wear OS, Garmin gadgets, Fitbit trackers, Jawbone trackers, and more.
+Plus, the app has a ton of support for third-party gadgets such as Under Armour’s connected shoes, Wear OS, Garmin gadgets, Fitbit trackers, and more.
 Those who subscribe should consider the yearly subscription because it is a vastly better bargain than the monthly one.

 Price: Free / $5.99 per month / $59.99 per year

 Strava is an excellent app for both runners and bikers.
 It works a lot like Map My Ride.
 You record and track your routes, see stats about your various routes, and set challenges for yourself.
 The app tracks things like distance, cycle speed, elevation gained, and calories burned (estimated).
-There are also some social features, including a Clubs feature where you can get motivation from your fellow fitness enthusiasts.
+There are also some social features, including a Clubs feature where you can motivate your fellow fitness enthusiasts.
 We especially like the support for indoor cycling since not everybody actually leaves their house to bike.
 The subscription service is relatively reasonable as well.

 Price: Free / $19.95 per month / $189 per year